-Course Prerequisites: Courses such as (a) corporate finance, (b) financial economics, and (c) investments would be helpful.
+Course Prerequisites: Courses such as (a) corporate finance, (b) financial economics, and (c) investments would be helpful, though not necessary.
 Per school policy, the school reserves the right to evaluate a student's background for preparedness.

 1.2 Textbooks and Reading Materials